Energy Efficiency for Water Utilities

-- Premium Efficiency Motors List(39 pp, 474 K, About PDF) Exit - Published by Consortium for Energy Efficiency.
+- Motor Efficiency, Selection, and Management: A Guidebook for Industrial Efficiency Programs(29 pp, 896 K, About PDF) Exit - Published by Consortium for Energy Efficiency.

 - Reducing Operating Costs and Energy Consumption at Water Utilities - Brochure for water utility managers demonstrating energy-efficient technologies to help reduce energy usage and save money.

 - U.S. Department of Energy's Improving Pumping System Performance, A Sourcebook for Industry (PDF)(122 pp, 3.2 MB, About PDF) Exit

 - How to Hire an Energy Services Company (PDF)(112 pp, 1.3 MB, About PDF) Exit - California Energy Commission's Energy Efficiency project management Handbook.

 - Increasing Energy Efficiency Through ARRA Funding: New York State Wastewater Initiatives (PDF)(4 pp, 3.11 MB, About PDF) - Highlights many energy-efficient projects funded through New York State’s Clean Water State Revolving Fund Program under the American Recovery and Reinvestment Act Green Project Reserve of 2009.